Skip to main content

 Results:

-The classroom projects will all be presented to the public in May 2022.
-Action research tools and guidance for teachers investigating competence development will be published in June 2022.
+The classroom projects were presented to the public in May 2022.
+Evaluation together with methodology and action research tools and guidance for teachers investigating competence development were published in July 2022.

 Lessons learned: